coreinfrastructure/best-practices-badge/doc/criteria.md

 Note that:
-* The criteria marked with "&#8224;" are intended to be automatically testable if the project follows standard conventions and is hosted on a repository platform (e.g., GitHub) with decent API support.
+* The criteria marked with "&#8224;" are intended to be automatically testable if the project follows standard conventions and is hosted on a site (e.g., GitHub) with decent API support.
 * The criteria marked with "*" at the end may be not applicable or not required; see their text for more information.
 * Text inside square brackets is the short name of the criterion.